CDU-HIT238/slides/week6/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Your turn
-* Clone the dictaphone repository
+* Clone one of your repositories
+	* You can use git@github.com:melvey/darwin-street-food.git if none are suitable
 * Add a service worker
 * Identify files to cache form the network tab
 * Load the page and check your cache in dev tools